microsoft/vscode-docs/docs/remote/containers.md

 You may want to install other tools such as Git inside the container, which you can easily [do manually](#installing-additional-software-in-the-sandbox).
 However, you can also create a custom Dockerfile specifically for development that includes these dependencies.
 The [vscode-dev-containers repository](https://github.com/Microsoft/vscode-dev-containers) contains examples you can use as a starting point.

-You can use the `dockerFile` property in `.devcontainer/devcontainer.json` to specify the path to a custom `Dockerfile` and take advantage of all the same properties available in the `image` case.
+You can use the `dockerFile` property in `.devcontainer/devcontainer.json` to specify the path to a custom `Dockerfile` and use the same properties available in the `image` case.

 For example: